Skip to main content

 Aider is the pioneer of open source coding agents (46,000+ GitHub stars) and has been the reference for git-native workflows since 2023.
 What makes Aider unique is the automatic Git commits with meaningful messages and the diff-first approach: instead of writing whole files, Aider emits patches.

-On the Aider Polyglot benchmark, the supported top models hit current state-of-the-art scores:
+On the Aider Polyglot benchmark, the supported top models have hit these scores:

 # Install Aider